natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-08-dance-dance-dance-by-christopher-bautista.md

 description: A vibrant capture of movement and expression, this piece evokes the joy of dance.
 "Dance Dance Dance!", photo by Christopher Bautista, 2008.
 Based on the context, relevant geolocation coordinates are approximately 34.0522° N, 118.2437° W (Los Angeles, California).
 emoji: 💃
 tags:
-  - 💃 Dancers
+  - 💃 Dance
+  - 🎭 Entertainment
-  - 🎉 Celebration
+  - 🌍 Culture
-  - 🌆 Nightlife
+  - 🌈 Hope
 haiku: |
   Rhythm fills the air,
   Twirling under city lights,